grpc-ecosystem/grpc-gateway/docs/docs/mapping/customizing_your_gateway.md

 ## Stream Error Handler

 The error handler described in the previous section applies only to RPC methods that have a unary response.

-When the method has a streaming response, grpc-gateway handles that by emitting a newline-separated stream of "chunks".
+When the method has a streaming response, gRPC-Gateway handles that by emitting a newline-separated stream of "chunks".
 Each chunk is an envelope that can contain either a response message or an error.
 Only the last chunk will include an error, and only when the RPC handler ends abnormally (i.e. with an error code).

 Because of the way the errors are included in the response body, the other error handler signature is insufficient.
 So for server streams, you must install a _different_ error handler:

 ```go
 mux := runtime.NewServeMux(